lastefoto-ee/beebifoto/content/en/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---
 Hi!
-I'm Viktoria a newborn photographer in Tallinn, Estonia.
+I'm Viktoria a pregnancy and newborn photographer in Tallinn, Estonia.

 Together we could create an unique **history of _your_ family ❤️**